pyqtgraph/pyqtgraph/README.md

   * Last released version: `conda install -c conda-forge pyqtgraph`
 * To install system-wide from source distribution: `python setup.py install`
 * Many linux package repositories have release versions.
-* To use with a specific project, simply copy the pyqtgraph subdirectory anywhere that is importable from your project.
+* To use with a specific project, simply copy the PyQtGraph subdirectory anywhere that is importable from your project.

 Documentation